microsoft/tolerant-php-parser/HowItWorks.md

 * Test cases to validate both lexer and parser against the expected grammar.
 * Continuous validation against existing codebases and popular frameworks to validate that no errors are produced on valid code.
-* Compare to other parsers, and investigate any instance of disagreement - e.g. both parsers should be in agreement on the number and location of errors in any given source file.
+* Compare produced tree to that of other parsers, and investigate any instance of disagreement.
 This helps us use existing, more battle-tested, work to validate our own correctness.
 * Performance/memory benchmarks - constantly monitor and investigate any regressions.
 Because there may be a high degree of variance, we should set up some infrastructure to help us ensure that performance work results in a statistically significant boost and works on a wide variety of machine configurations.
-* Fuzz testing - automatically apply transformations to the tree, verify there are no crashes during parsing, and ensure expected properties of the tree (e.g. if we replicate an error 10 times, we should expect 10 errors all of the same type)
+* Fuzz testing - test the parser against automatically generated inputs to exercise edge cases in a bulk fashion, and and ensure expected properties of the tree.
 * Community feedback - try and get the parser in the hands of as many people as possible so we can validate a wide range of use cases.
 The Syntax Visualizer tool is one tool to help us increase reach.